 Submit for Detailed Pricing Requirements →Controls Advisory is available as an add-on to any engagement.

-Gallant Project Solutions LLC is a consulting practice focused on improving how complex capital projects are defined, designed, and delivered.
-The firm’s methods are drawn from decades of experience executing large-scale facilities across entertainment, hospitality, military, healthcare, and mixed-use development — where design intent, constructability, regulatory approvals, commissioning, and operational performance must align under real budget and schedule constraints.
-These practices translate systems-engineering discipline into practical tools that owners, designers, and constructors can apply immediately.
+Gallant Project Solutions LLC improves how complex capital projects are defined, designed, and delivered.
+The firm treats requirements management as a governed discipline — translating systems-engineering rigor into practical tools that owners, designers, and constructors apply immediately.
+Its methods are drawn from decades of executing large-scale facilities across healthcare, mixed-use development, hospitality, and military and federal construction, where design intent, constructability, regulatory approval, commissioning, and operational performance must align under real budget and schedule constraints.

-The firm’s primary service is Gallant Requirements Intelligence™ — a structured requirements management process that runs continuously through design and construction.
-Requirements are extracted from project documents, organized into a controlled baseline, monitored for conflicts and scope drift, and reported to owners at the decision points that shape cost, schedule, and delivered scope.
-The firm's methods are grounded in requirements definition, baseline control, traceability, change control, and verification planning.
+The firm's primary service is Gallant Requirements Intelligence™ — a structured process that runs continuously through design and construction.
+Requirements are extracted from project documents, organized into a controlled baseline, monitored for conflicts and scope drift, and reported to leadership at the decision points that shape cost, schedule, and delivered scope.
+Each cycle produces the Requirements Intelligence Report™: what is at risk, what must be decided, and who owns it.

-Gregory Tuite, PE, PMP brings 25+ years of large-scale program delivery across award-winning theme park and immersive entertainment projects, hospitality and resort developments, complex mixed-use and institutional capital programs, and military facility construction.
+A U.S. Air Force veteran with 25+ years of large-scale program delivery — including Senior Project Manager on Universal Studios Epic Universe and Senior Director of Project Management at Meow Wolf, alongside hospitality and resort developments, complex mixed-use and institutional capital programs, and military facility construction.
 He holds a DAWIA Level III certification in Systems Engineering.
-Gallant Project Solutions LLC is an SBA-certified Service-Disabled Veteran-Owned Small Business.
+Gallant Project Solutions LLC is an SBA-certified Service-Disabled Veteran-Owned Small Business (SDVOSB / VOSB).

 Request a sample Requirements Intelligence Report™ to see what structured requirements management looks like on a project like yours.